Danielmat/FluentOpenApiValidation/README.md

 ### Get Started

-FluentValidation can be installed using the Nuget package manager or the `dotnet` CLI.
+FluentOpenApiValidation can be installed using the Nuget package manager or the `dotnet` CLI.

 ```
 dotnet add package FluentOpenApiValidation